-Hong Kong has the wind energy potential to supplement its renewable energy base.
-There are a few locations where the conditions are right, namely where wind power density is above 200W/m and the maximum water depth is 30 metres.
-Potential locations for wind farms are summarised in igure 2-3.
-So far, Hong Kong has only a small number of wind projects, all onshore, with a total capacity of less than 1MW.
-The majority of wind power comes from a single o.8MW Lamma Wind turbine operated by the Hong Kong Electric Company Limited.
-There are also a number of small-scale projects with individual turbines operating on government buildings and non-government structures.
-These installations have a limited capacity of 1-1.5 kW.
+Hong Kong has the wind energy potential to supplement its renewable-energy base.
+There are a few locations where the conditions are right, namely where wind power density is above 200 W/m2 and the maximum water depth is 30 metres.
+Potential locations for wind farms are summarised in Figure 8.
+So far, Hong Kong has only a small number of wind projects, all onshore, with a total capacity of less than 1 MW.
+The majority of wind power comes from a single 0.8 MW Lamma Wind turbine operated by the Hong Kong Electric Company Limited.
+There are also a number of small-scale projects with individual turbines operating on government buildings and nongovernment structures.
+These installations have a limited capacity of 1-1.5 KW.

 Large-scale wind power systems require vast areas of land and must be located in sparsely populated areas, if not offshore.
 While there are currently no offshore or large-scale wind power stations in Hong Kong, several studies have assessed the suitability of wind farm development in the city's surrounding waters.
-In 2006,
+In 2006, HKE conducted a feasibility study of a 100 MW offshore wind farm with 40 sets of 2.5 MW class wind turbine units (HKE 2006).
+Also in 2006, CLP commissioned a feasibility study for an offshore wind farm with 50 turbines in the southeastern waters of Hong Kong that has a maximum output of 150 MW (HK